HarshitKhurana/Extras/README.md

 <h3>Extras | Internals </h3><hr>
-<b>This is a repo which contains notes regarding languages , softwares their working , internals and a lot of other cool stuff.</b>
+<b>This is a repo which contains notes regarding languages , softwares their working , internals , tips on how to enhance skill-set in that particular language/software etc and a lot of other cool stuff.</b>
   <br>
  <h4>Table of Content</h4>
    <a href="./python/"> [*] Python </a>